Skip to content

 Curriculum: Transformative Leadership

-Through eight specialization courses, learn to motivate others, build trust with your team, and effectively communicate across your organization.
+Through seven specialization courses, learn to motivate others, build trust with your team, and effectively communicate across your organization.
 Graduate with the big-picture skills you need to become a transformative nursing leader.

 The Nursing Management & Executive Leadership specialization includes 120 clinical practicum hours.
 These practicum hours put your new skills to work with supervision from an identified preceptor in your community.